rsepassi/zigcoro/README.md

 ### TODO

-* Concurrent execution with async/await-like semantics and helpers (waitAll, waitFirst, asReady, ...).
+* Concurrent execution helpers (xawaitAsReady, xawaitFirst, ...).
-* Cancellation and timeouts
+* Add support for cancellation and timeouts
 * Async iterators
 * Better coroutine error propagation
   * If a coroutine errors, it will be in the Done state and retval will be set